 OK, but why the best CFA exam prep strategy is to plan your studying on a WEEKLY basis?
 Not daily or monthly?

 Seriously!
 Why weekly?

-The weekly approach is the best because a week is neither too short nor too long a period of time and this is why it is synonymous with CONTROL.
-Because what good is one successful study day if it is followed by three study-failure days?
+The weekly approach is the best because a week is neither too short nor too long and this is why it is synonymous with CONTROL.
+Because what good is one successful study day if it is followed by three failed study days?
 How can you tell if you’re doing fine by taking a daily perspective?
-And if you think of a month: if study-wise it is a success – then perfect!
+And – on the contrary – when you think of a month, if study-wise it is a success – then perfect!
 But what if it’s a fiasco?
 How are you going to catch up?
 Will you still survive?

 This study process is a natural choice for the Growers because it:

 - keeps them focused on their weekly goals and they love challenges,

 - gives them feedback and they profit from evaluation, even if it’s critical,